William Abel Caudill

-William Abel Caudill (September 28, 1920 – March 24, 1972) was an applied medical anthropologist.
+William Abel Caudill (September 28, 1920 – March 24, 1972) was an American applied medical anthropologist.
 His work centered on psychiatry, and the influence of culture on personality.
 Caudill was especially interested in diagnosis and treatment of mental issues in Japan.
 Caudill was the first to identify the field of medical anthropology, and was active in organizing it during its formative years.

-Education and Appointments
+Education and appointments

 Caudill pursued his graduate studies in sociocultural anthropology at the University of Chicago.
 He received his Ph.D. in 1950 for a dissertation entitled Japanese-American Acculturation and Personality.
 After completing his graduate work, Caudill accepted an instructorship position at Yale University, and remained there from 1950 to 1952.
 Caudill then went on to accept a faculty position with the Department of Social Relations at Harvard University from 1952 to 1960.
 While at Harvard, Caudill also took an appointment as Research Associate with the Department of Psychology, within Harvard Medical School.
 After leaving Harvard in 1960, Caudill became Chief of the Personality and Environment Section of the Laboratory of Socioenvironmental Studies at the United States National Institute of Mental Health (NIMH).
 Caudill remained at NIMH, where he was also a member of the Association Nominations Committee, until his death in 1972, in Washington D.C.

-Early Academic career
+Early academic career

 During the early stages of his career, Caudill's research interests focused on culture and personality and psychological studies.
 Later on, when Caudill became more involved with medical anthropology, his interests shifted towards mental illness, and the experiences of patients in psychiatric hospitals.
 Caudill's earliest research, funded by the University of Chicago, was conducted in July and August 1946 and consisted of psychological study of the Chippewa Indians of Lac du Flambeau.
 Caudill investigated whether personality change could be visible under conditions of acculturation.
 Caudill participated in this study as a member of a field party led by Dr. Irving Hallowell.

 From 1947 to 1949, Caudill conducted research on Japanese Americans in Chicago, who had recently been released from internment during World War II.
 Caudill, and the team he worked with, were interested in the social and psychological adjustment process that these Japanese Americans underwent after release from internment camps.